The World Almanac: 20th century

-In late December 1984, the 1985 edition reached first place in the category of paperback Advice, How- To and Miscellaneous books, on the New York Times best-seller list, with more than 1,760,000 copies sold at the time.
+In late December 1984, the 1985 edition reached first place in the category of paperback Advice, How- To and Miscellaneous books, on the The New York Times Best-seller List, with more than 1,760,000 copies sold at the time.

 The first version of the video game Where in the World is Carmen Sandiego?, published in 1985, included a copy of The World Almanac in the purchase.

 From the 1968 to 1986 editions the Almanac bore the imprints of local newspapers (in New York, the Daily News for most of the time) in various markets while published by NEA.
 Thereafter it was branded with "World Almanac Books", initially as an imprint of Pharos Books, another Scripps-owned entity, until the sales noted below.

 Over the decades The World Almanac has been featured in several Hollywood films.
 Fred MacMurray talks about it with Edward G. Robinson in Double Indemnity; Bette Davis screams about it in All About Eve; Audrey Hepburn and Gary Cooper flirt about it in Love in the Afternoon; it is featured in Miracle on 34th Street when a trial is held to see if Santa Claus really exists; Rosie Perez continually reads it in the film White Men Can't Jump; and Will Smith checks it for the exact time of sunset so he can set his digital watch in I Am Legend.

 The World Almanac For Kids was published annually since 1995 until 2014.

 In 1993 Scripps sold The World Almanac to K-III (now Rent Group).
 The World Almanac was sold to Ripplewood Holdings' WRC Media in 1999.
 Ripplewood bought Reader's Digest and the book was then produced by the World Almanac Education Group, which was owned by The Reader's Digest Association.